jgsteeler/divergent-flow-mvp/PRD.md

 - **Progression**: Review button clicked → Type confirmation dialog opens → User selects type → Type is set with typeConfirmed=true and typeConfidence=100 → Learning data saved → Item marked as reviewed
 - **Success criteria**: Confirmed types have 100% confidence; typeConfirmed flag prevents re-review of already-confirmed items; learning improves future accuracy

-### 10. Property Validation
+### 10. Property Validation (Future Phase)
-- **Functionality**: Check that items have required properties based on their type
+- **Functionality**: Check that items have required properties based on their type (deferred to future phase)
 - **Purpose**: Ensure items have necessary context to be actionable
-- **Trigger**: During review priority calculation
-- **Progression**: Type confirmed → System checks for required properties → Missing properties trigger review priority 900 → User prompted to add properties through review
+- **Status**: Not yet implemented - Phase 3 focuses purely on type confirmation
-- **Success criteria**: Action items flagged when missing priority; Reminders flagged when missing due date; Actions flagged when missing both due date and context; Clear messaging shows what's missing
+- **Future Implementation**: Action items will be checked for priority; Reminders for due date; Actions for context when missing due date

 ## Future Features (Phase 4+)